AI-Driven Stabilization in Power Grids through Controlling Line Admittances: Methods

 This formulation allows for both increases ($\delta y_{ij}>0$) and decreases ($\delta y_{ij}<0$) in admittance, with $\hat{Y}_{ij} = Y_{ij}$ when $c_{ij}=0$\\

 \textbf{Reward design.} The environment evaluates the updated state and computes a reward $R^{(\ell)}$ to guide policy learning.
 The reward balances stability improvement against control complexity:

 To compute the decrease in frequency fluctuation $\Delta \Xi^{(\ell)}$, we set $T=2$ seconds for rapid policy updates during training, while $T=10$ seconds is used in evaluation to complete the evaluation of long-term stability.
 The denominator of $R^{(\ell)}$ penalizes excessive use of regulators, and the coefficient $0.05$ is empirically chosen as the value that yielded the most stable training performance.
+Smaller values lead to excessive intervention even in low-risk scenarios, while larger values cause the agent to avoid control actions altogether.
 The constant $R_c$ provides a small positive reward to discourage unnecessary interventions when control has no effect.
 During training, we chose $R_c = 10^{-5}$ for the UK power grid, as this value produced the best performance.\\

 \textbf{Policy optimization.} As discussed above, the AAC algorithm has two decision distributions: $\pi_c$ for $c_{ij}$ and $\pi_q$ for $q_{ij}$.
+The GNN processes the structured input $X$ and produces the Bernoulli parameters $C_{ij}$ for the control policy $\pi_c$ and the Gaussian parameters $(\mu_{ij}, \sigma_{ij})$ for the adjustment policy $\pi_q$.
 The joint probability distribution can be written as

 where $\boldsymbol{c}$ acts as a mask for $\pi_q$, ensuring that the adjustment distribution contributes only when the control is applied.

 To find the optimal policy $\pi(\boldsymbol{c}, \boldsymbol{q}|X)$ that maximizes reward $R^{(\ell)}$, we employ Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}.
 The standard PPO uses a value network to estimate a baseline for calculating the advantage.
 However, value network often requires sufficient training and may yield inaccurate advantages when underfitting~\cite{moalla2024no}.
 Several previous studies, therefore, omit them in similar contexts~\cite{shao2024deepseekmath, rafailov2023direct, zhang2024zeroth}.